akka/alpakka-kafka/docs/src/main/paradox/testing-testcontainers.md

 : @@snip [snip](/tests/src/test/java/docs/javadsl/TestkitTestcontainersTest.java) { #testcontainers-settings }

 <!-- NOTE: Can't use paradox to link to `KafkaContainer` because it shares the same package name as the main artifact `org.testcontainers.containers`, but is published separately https://static.javadoc.io/org.testcontainers/kafka/version/ -->
-To see what options are available for configuring testcontainers using `configureKakfa` and `configureZooKeeper` in @scaladoc[KafkaTestkitTestcontainersSettings](akka.kafka.testkit.KafkaTestkitTestcontainersSettings) see the API docs for [`KafkaContainer`](https://static.javadoc.io/org.testcontainers/kafka/$testcontainers.version$/org/testcontainers/containers/KafkaContainer.html) and @javadoc[GenericContainer](org.testcontainers.containers.GenericContainer).
+To see what options are available for configuring testcontainers using `configureKafka` and `configureZooKeeper` in @scaladoc[KafkaTestkitTestcontainersSettings](akka.kafka.testkit.KafkaTestkitTestcontainersSettings) see the API docs for [`KafkaContainer`](https://static.javadoc.io/org.testcontainers/kafka/$testcontainers.version$/org/testcontainers/containers/KafkaContainer.html) and @javadoc[GenericContainer](org.testcontainers.containers.GenericContainer).

 ## Testing with a Docker Kafka cluster from Java code